italia/publiccode-crawler/README.md

 5. start the crawler: `bin/crawler crawl whitelist/*.yml`
 6. configure in crontab as desired

+### Tools

+* `bin/crawler updateipa` downloads IPA data and writes it into Elasticsearch
+* `bin/crawler download-whitelist` downloads orgs and repos from the [onboarding portal](https://github.com/italia/developers-italia-onboarding) and writes them to a whitelist file

 ### Troubleshooting

 - From docker logs seems that Elasticsearch container needs more virtual memory and now it's `Stalling for Elasticsearch....`